Blockchain Transaction Conflicts: A Historical Perspective: Ethereum's Empirical Study

+\textbf{Observation-5.} We also observed access skewness for these blocks (21631001--21631020), where a small number of EOAs and contract accounts are repeatedly accessed and emerge as hotspots for contention.
+The accounts \href{https://etherscan.io/address/0x43506849d7c04f9138d1a2050bbf3a0c054402dd}{\texttt{0x4350...}} and \href{https://etherscan.io/address/0xc02aaa39b223fe8d0a0e5c4f27ead9083c756cc2}{\texttt{0xc02a...}} show strong access locality.
+Even relatively small blocks exhibit this skewness; for example, block 21631003, with 82 transactions, has over 5\% of accesses targeting a single EOA.
+Despite this, the conflict chains consist of a small fraction of the block size on average ($\sim$6.9\%).
+These observations suggest that \textit{access frequency and locality} are stronger indicators of the scope of parallel execution than raw transaction count.

+\textbf{Observation-6.} \Cref{fig:rw-family-cluster} and \Cref{fig:rw-speedup-vs-chain} shows clear differences between HPs in dependency structure and parallelism, while preserving a common underlying pattern. $E_{ck}$ periods exhibit a tighter concentration of blocks with fewer conflict families and shorter conflict chains, indicating relatively localized contention and higher parallelism.
+In contrast, $E_{2o}$ periods show a visibly broader spread, with a higher frequency of blocks containing large conflict families and long dependency chains, reflecting increased interaction with shared contracts and state hotspots.
+This shift results directly in the speedup bounds, where $E_{rb}$ periods exhibit a heavier tail with larger block sizes.
+In particular, although conflict families vary substantially between periods, the emergence of dominant families and the resulting conflict chains drive the effective serialization bottleneck in every HP.
+Overall, the comparison indicates a progressive tightening of parallelism, derived from growing state contention, while reinforcing that the conflict chain remains the principal metric for speedup.

-In Ethereum's historical blocks, over 50\% of the blocks in each HP contained more than 50\% independent transactions.
-The theoretical upper bound on maximum speedup is constrained by the longest conflicting chain, which accounts for approximately 16–17\% of block transactions.
-The change in independent transaction percentages over time and block by block, longest conflict chains, and conflict families indicates that no single parallel execution strategy is optimal for all blocks.
-Moreover, historical periods show significant shifts in conflict patterns, with smart contract transactions being the primary source of contention.
-Our observations highlight that we need an adaptive scheduling technique that dynamically chooses the best possible execution strategy and also optimizes overall execution based on real-time block characteristics to maximize throughput and efficiency.
-Alternatively, a hybrid parallel execution model that leverages conflict information available with transactions with minimum added overhead can maximize the performance of speculative parallel execution and minimize aborts and re-execution overhead.
+\textbf{Takeaway.} In Ethereum, over 50\% of the blocks in each HP contained more than 50\% independent transactions.
+The theoretical bound on speedup is constrained by the conflict chain, which accounts for $\sim$16\% of the block size on average across HPs.
+The change in independent transaction percentages over time and block-by-block, conflict chains, and conflict families indicates that no single parallel execution strategy is fit for all blocks.
+Moreover, HPs show significant shifts in conflict patterns, with contract transactions being the primary source of contention.
+Our observations highlight the need for an adaptive scheduling technique that dynamically chooses the best possible execution strategy and optimizes overall execution based on real-time block characteristics.
+Alternatively, a hybrid parallel execution model that leverages information available in transactions to derive conflicts with minimal overhead can maximize performance while minimize aborts and re-execution overhead.